 Precision grain control with a Self-cleaning milling chamber

-Easy-grip bowl, hopper, lid and control knob
+Easy-grip bowl, hopper, lid, and control knob

 Air-powered appliances are an alternative for those living off the grid.
 Compressed air is stored in large air tanks, some the size of an LP tank.
-Air Compressors are powered by gasoline, diesel, motors or utilize wind and water wheel power.
+Air Compressors are powered by gasoline, diesel, motors, or utilize wind and water wheel power.
 Without leaks at the fittings, the air tank will hold hours of use and takes only a few minutes to re-pressurize.

 Air motors generally will require from 90-100 PSI and between 15-30 CFMs.
 Some air motors running wide open can use up to 45 CFMs.
 Most 110V air compressors will not handle this type of volume on a continuous basis.
-Tabletop kitchen appliances generally run for only a for a few minutes at a time and are not like running an air motor sander continuously in a body shop.
+Tabletop kitchen appliances generally run for only a few minutes at a time and are not like running an air motor sander continuously in a body shop.